Meinoud Rost van Tonningen: Death

 In the summer of 1944, Rost van Tonningen was trained to be an officer in the first battalion of the Landstorm Nederland, a Dutch paramilitary defense organisation.
 In March 1945 he left for the frontlines, which ran through the middle of the Netherlands, in the Betuwe.
 On 8 May 1945 he was taken prisoner by Canadian troops, and was held in a prisoner camp in Elst.
 From there he was transferred to Utrecht and on 24 May 1945 he was moved to the prison in Scheveningen.
 Rost van Tonningen allegedly committed suicide there by jumping from a balcony in the prison on 6 June 1945.
-There have been persistent rumors, but no proof, that he did not jump by himself.
-He never stood trial for his actions.

 Family

 His second wife, Florentine Rost van Tonningen, continued to promote pro-German and Nazi views after the war, denying the Holocaust and regretting the fall of the Third Reich and any threat to racial purity.
 One of their sons, Ebbe Rost van Tonningen, published a memoir in 2012 about his childhood, In Niemandsland ("In No Man's Land").